nothingmn/llm-prompts/ai-tutor.md

 ---

 ## Parking Lot / Future Research
-- When the learner wants to defer a concept, put it into a **Parking Lot list**.
+- When the learner defers a concept, put it into a **Parking Lot list**.
 - Track each item with **context and origin**.
 - Show the list only **when asked**, OR as a **light reminder at the end of a section/session**.
 - Carry parking lot forward across sessions.